Agile Teams: Roles & Structures That Work

 If it sounds difficult to manage then that’s because it can be!
 There are easier ways to set up your team, but if you have reason to do it like this (for example, your experienced

-5. Agile Product Sub-Team
+5. Agile product sub-team

 In a large organization, you may well find this

-You’ll also find that the work is handed off between teams over time.
-Your team finishes something and that product (or sub-product) goes on to the next team.
 This works well when a method like Scrum is in use over the whole organization.
 For example, the product is designed by one team and given to another team to do the implementation and installation.

 This is an organizational level team model and so it would work effectively in companies used to doing things in an